 In our framework, \transnet{} is jointly optimized with the main network $f$.
 Here, \transnet{} learns to approximate the effect of transformations through its output weights $\Theta_g$, while $f$ must learn representations $\mathbf{z}_i$ and $\mathbf{z}_i^{+}$ that satisfy this linear constraint dependent on the transformations $g$.
 This is a challenging task because it requires $f$ and \transnet{} to closely cooperate.

 A potential shortcut for \transnet{} is to produce identity weights for all transformations, $\Theta_g = I$, making the features invariant to transformations.
 This trivial solution undermines our goal of learning transformation-sensitive representations.
-To avoid this, we introduce the process of \textit{conditional generation of pseudo negatives} using \transnet{}.
-With pseudo negatives, we regularize \transnet{} and prevent it from collapsing into the identity.
+To avoid this, we introduce the process of \textit{conditional generation of pseudo-negatives} using \transnet{}.
+With pseudo-negatives, we regularize \transnet{} and prevent it from collapsing into the identity.
 This approach ensures that different transformations produce different projections in the embedding, maintaining the sensitivity to the transformations.
-Specifically, we generate pseudo negatives by applying \transnet{} to a set of randomly sampled transformations $\{g_r\}$ from $\mathcal{G}$, where $\{g_r\}$ are different from the input transformation $g$.
-For each $g_r$, the corresponding weight $\Theta{g_r}$ with the \transnet{} is computed and generated the pseudo negative embedding $\mathbf{\tilde{{z}}}_{i}^{g_r}$:
+Specifically, we generate pseudo-negatives by applying \transnet{} to a set of randomly sampled transformations $\{g_r\}$ from $\mathcal{G}$, where $\{g_r\}$ are different from the input transformation $g$.
+For each $g_r$, the corresponding weight $\Theta{g_r}$ with the \transnet{} is computed and generated the pseudo-negative embedding $\mathbf{\tilde{{z}}}_{i}^{g_r}$:

-We incorporate these pseudo negatives into our novel loss function $\mathcal{L}_{\text{cope}}$ to regularize \transnet{}.
+We incorporate these pseudo-negatives into our novel loss function $\mathcal{L}_{\text{cope}}$ to regularize \transnet{}.